Yiijee/JCN-FDU/index.md

 ## Welcome to Journal Club on Neuroscience @FDU

-Journal Club with specialization in Neuroscience (JCR) is an in-the-flash activity of [FDU](http://www.fudan.edu.cn) URFB (Undergraduate Research Forum in Biology).
+Journal Club with specialization in Neuroscience (JCN) is an in-the-flash activity of URFB (Undergraduate Research Forum in Biology) at [FDU](http://www.fudan.edu.cn).
 Each week, an undergraduate student in FDU will share others with recent research or independent projects about neuroscience.

 ### Scheduled for 2020 Spring